 - Provide alternate routes to information when using interactive technologies.

 - Provide captioning and transcripts of audio and descriptions of video.

 - Use special effects with caution and only with good reason.
-Pages that use Flash, Shockwave, or other interactive elements may not be accessible to some users.
-You must provide a link to a text-only or non-interactive version of the information.
-Potential difficulties include:
+We recommend that you do not use Flash, Shockwave, or other interactive elements because special effects:

 - May not work (or will work unpredictably) on different systems

-- Take longer to download and require users to install plug-ins
+- Take longer to download and often require users to install plug-ins

 - Avoid using browser detects.